DimitriosChronis/construction-risk-suite/README.md

 ## Citation

-If you use this code, please cite the relevant paper(s):
+If you use this code, please cite the relevant paper

 ---